Why is Mexico City sinking?

 One flood was so severe that the entire city was submerged for five whole years from 1629 – yet the city lived on, gasping for air and expanding further across the lakebed between downpours.

-By the 20th century, most of the lake had been drained, and flooding became the least of the city’s worries.
-As it grew and grew, and poorer migrants from the surrounding country arrived in search of economic opportunity, Mexico City grew thirsty.
+By the 20th century, most of the lake had been drained, and flooding became the least of the city’s problems.
+As Mexico City grew and grew and migrants from surrounding regions arrived, Mexico City became increasingly thirsty.

 As more and more water was withdrawn, subsidence began.
 Subsidence was first noticed in 1891 in the old part of the city but was not studied until 1925.
 In 1948 it was proved that groundwater withdrawal was causing subsidence.